nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     Use case ends.

 * 2a.
-Grade details already exists in list.
+Grade details already exist in list.
     * 2a1.
 TutorTracker shows an error message.

     Use case ends.